HackYourFuture/JavaScript1/fundamentals/oop_classes.md

 We can now add properties to the new object through the `this` variable, as shown below.

+When the constructor function finishes, it returns the newly constructed object as its return value.

 ```js
 function Month(name, days) {
   this.name = name;